-- an all-inclusive mediation service priced from $3,000 + GST for a 1 day mediation depending on the complexity of the matter, (and includes preparation time, any pre-mediation meetings and travel within 50km from Sydney CBD);
+- an all-inclusive mediation service priced from $3,600 + GST for a 1 day mediation depending on the complexity of the matter.
+This includes preparation time, any pre-mediation meetings / teleconferences and travel time outside Sydney (which does not involve driving);

 - a mediator willing to travel to suburban and regional areas to conduct the mediation.

 - See my “Mediation Protocol” here for complete terms – (which is in accordance with NMAS and Law Society NSW standard terms).